ikanaki/orientation-exam-1/README.md

 It is up to you to define what the database model will look like, it just needs to help backed fulfill outlined functionality.

+Note that DB might change accurancy of your warp speed when a ship is saved.
+Do not concern yourself with this.

 Only requirements are:

 * all the ship and planet data needs to be stored in database